jrad9921/RadBrainDL/README.md

 project/
 ├── main/                     # This is where the training and testing happens using images and labels │   ├── trainers/
-│   │   ├── train_cls.py      # Training script for sex classification
+│   │   ├── train_cls.py      # Training script for classification
-│   │   └── train_reg.py      # Training script for age prediction
+│   │   └── train_reg.py      # Training script for regression
 │   ├── testers/
-│   │   ├── test_cls.py       # Testing script for sex classification
+│   │   ├── test_cls.py       # Testing script for classification
-│   │   └── test_reg.py       # Testing script for age prediction
+│   │   └── test_reg.py       # Testing script for regression
 │   ├── dataloaders/
 │   │   └── dataloader.py     # Dataloader for both tasks
 │   ├── architectures/
 │   │   └── sfcn_mod.py       # Add architectures to train
 │   └── README.md
-├── images/                  # This is where the 3D images (as npy files) for each cohort are stored └── data/                    # This is where the data tables (as csv files) for each cohort are stored
+├── images/                  # This is where the 3D images (as npy files) for each cohort are stored
+├── data/                    # This is where the data tables (as csv files) for each cohort are stored ├── models/
+├── logs/
+└── image_processing/...

 ```